 Career Information for Graduates

-The BLS projected that employment opportunities for paralegals, also known as legal assistants, were expected to grow 8% during the 2014-2024 decade, which is just as fast as the average for all occupations.
+The BLS projected that employment opportunities for paralegals, also known as legal assistants, were expected to grow 12% during the 2018-2028 decade, which is much faster than the average for all occupations.
 The BLS also expects that paralegals with formal training and experience should have the best opportunities.

 Continuing Education Opportunities